This page tells you about bone scans. There is information about

 A bone scan looks for changes or abnormalities in the bones.
 It is also called a radionuclide scan, or a scintigram.
 You usually have it in the medical physics department, nuclear medicine department, or X-ray department of the hospital.
 A bone scan can look at a particular joint or bone.
 In cancer diagnosis, it is more usual to scan the whole body.
 The scan involves one injection but, apart from that, it is painless.

 The scan uses a large camera called a gamma camera.
 Gamma cameras pick up radioactivity.
 To have the scan, you first have a radioactive substance called a radionuclide injected into your bloodstream.
 You only need a very small amount of this radioactive substance – not enough to do you any harm.
 The radionuclide travels through the blood and collects in your bones.
 It tends to collect more in areas where there is a lot of activity in the bone.
 Activity means the bone is breaking down, or repairing itself.
 These areas of activity are picked out by the camera.
 Doctors call them hot spots.
 They show up as dark areas (hot spots) on the scan.
 Below is an example of a bone scan.

 Hot spots can be due to cancer in the bones, but they can also be caused by other medical conditions.
 Bone can break down and repair for different reasons.
-For example, if you have arthritis or an old fracture this will also show up on the scan.
+For example, if you have arthritis or an old fracture this may also show up on the scan.

 You have the scan in either the medical physics department, nuclear medicine department or X-ray department at the hospital.
 You will have to arrive up to 4 hours before your scan to allow for the radionuclide to travel throughout your body and collect in the bones.
 The staff at the hospital or clinic will tell you beforehand exactly when you need to arrive.